attilasomogyi/asterisk-configuration-files/CONTRIBUTING.md

 2. Re-run the test suites to ensure tests are still passing.

-3. Create a fixup commit and push to your GitHub repository (this going to update your Pull Request):
+3. Create a fixup commit and push to your GitHub repository (this is going to update your Pull Request):

    ```shell